nicolaujoan/bike-aggregator/README.md

 - [ ] Improve transactional tests

 - [ ] Do better business use-cases and make use of services layer properly
+      ex: (add bike and associate to a given shop, quit a bike from a given shop, update stock, add price of renting...)

 - [ ] Add more Integration tests